What is God’s name? Does God have a name, and if so, should we call Him by His name? What is the name of the true God?

-Okay, so to answer this very simple yet great question, let us first start at the most basics and then move forward to the more complex.
+To answer this very simple yet great question, let us first start at the most basics and then move forward to the more complex.
 For the very basic part of this question, we should first define what a “name” really is.
-By the way, thanks for the question!

 What Is a Name Anyway?
 Why Do Things/People/Beings Have Names?